Craft Beer vs Regular French Beer Difference: A Complete Guide

 The Definition of a Small Independent Brewery

-When I think about what makes a brewery truly "craft," the first thing that comes to mind is its size and who’s really in charge.
-In France, there’s a legal definition for a "petite brasserie indépendante," which translates to a small independent brewery.
-To get this label, a brewery has to be both legally and financially on its own.
+When I think about what makes a brewery truly “craft,” the first thing that comes to mind is its size and who’s really in charge.
+In France, there’s a legal definition for a “petite brasserie indépendante,” which translates to a small independent brewery.
+To get this label, a brewery has to be both legally and financially independent.
 Plus, they can’t be pumping out more than 200,000 hectoliters of beer a year.
 That’s a pretty big number, but it’s a clear line drawn in the sand.

 Distinguishing from Industrial Production